One Times Square: Mechanical features

 Stairs and elevators were placed on the western side of the building, and there were restrooms on each story next to the stairs and elevators.
 When the building was constructed, it had seven elevators and over a hundred other motorized appliances, including printing presses, pumps, and fans.
 Of these, five elevators were for passengers and two were for freight.
 Two of the building's elevators (one passenger and one freight) ran from the basement to the top story, while the other elevators only ran to the 16th story.
 Although all the passenger elevators could travel at 500 ft/min, one of these elevators could also be used to transport heavy equipment and could be slowed down to 25 ft/min, thereby doubling its carrying capacity.
 The elevator cabs were originally copper cages with mirrors on each wall.
+During the 2020s, a pair of elevators was constructed between the ground level and the observation deck.

 The building contained two boilers, which were each capable of 200 hp.
 Steam risers distributed heat from the boilers to 542 radiators.
 Water from the New York City water supply system was drawn into the basement and filtered at a rate of 250 gal per minute.
 The filtered water was then pumped up to the 23rd floor and distributed to other stories.
 In case of a fire, there was a 10000 gal water tank in the basement and two 3000 gal tanks on the 23rd floor.
 Three sewage pumps, with a combined capacity of 600 gal, were used to pump wastewater out of the building.
 In addition, there was a gas pipe extending from the cellar to the 16th floor.

 Outdoor air was drawn into an air-intake opening at street level and through air filters in the basement; the filtered air was then distributed to the offices.
 On the Seventh Avenue side of the building was a 389 ft ventilation pipe, which faced the building's outer wall and was surrounded by the stairs, elevators, and restrooms on each floor.
 During the summer, a large electric fan pushed stale air upward through the ventilation pipe.
 The building also contained 2,400 electrical outlets and over 6,200 lamps.
 The offices were illuminated by 150 ornate chandeliers on the 2nd through 14th floors.
 There originally were 74 mi of electrical wires and 21 mi of electrical conduits in the building.